basilicom/koality-bundle/README.md

 # Basilicom.de Pimcore - Koality Bundle

 ### General Information
-This Pimcore Bundle provides an endpoint for the health-check monitoring plugin from https://www.koality.io/de
+This Pimcore Bundle provides 2 different endpoints (one for business-metrics, one for server-metrics) for the health-check monitoring service of https://www.koality.io/de .
-There are 3 Checks already implemented, 2 from the *leankoala/healthfoundation* Bundle, namely **SpaceUsedCheck** and **UptimeCheck**.
-The 3rd Check, **OrdersPerHourCheck** , is Pimcore eCommerce Framework specific and outputs the count of orders during the last hour.
+See Metrics Section for a detailed overview of the provided metrics.
 ### Usage
     composer require basilicom/koality-bundle